2018ik/2018ik.github.io/_wiki/spirit.markdown

 ### Spirit of Life

 The Spirit of Life in Romans 8:2 shows that Spirit contains the element of the divine life.
-If we have the Spirit, we have life.
+In Revelation 22:1 there is a river of water of life, which river is the Spirit.
+God in Christ as the Spirit flows into believers to be their life.
+This Spirit even gives life to the mortal body (Rom.
+8:11).
+Many times the body is worn out and weakened, and it is difficult to attend the meetings.
+However, if the spirit is exercised to pray and contact the Lord, the divine life dispensed into the weakened body can revitalize it and provide strength to go to the meetings.

 ### Life-giving Spirit